mui/material-ui/pages/api/dialog-content.md

 # DialogContent

-<p class="description">The API documentation of the DialogContent React component.</p>
+<p class="description">The API documentation of the DialogContent React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import DialogContent from '@material-ui/core/DialogContent';